Okanagan hosts biggest St. Patrick’s performance this side of Newfoundland - BC Local News

-Fresh off a busy fall/winter touring season that saw Cod Gone Wild travel across the province in support of their Neighbourhood Rounds Christmas Album, the Cods are glad to be back home and getting ready for St. Patrick’s Day.
+Fresh off a busy fall and winter touring season that saw Cod Gone Wild travel across the province in support of their Neighbourhood Rounds Christmas Album, the Cods are glad to be back home and getting ready for St. Patrick’s Day.

 “We love performing in smaller intimate venues.
 It allows us to connect with the audience more and share the stories that go along with the songs.
-It also allows us the opportunity to share some of our more low key songs and ballads that we don’t get to perform all that often,” said Cod front man Andrew Mercer.
+It also allows us the opportunity to share some of our more low key songs and ballads that we don’t get to perform all that often,” Cod frontman Andrew Mercer said.

+Cod Gone Wild is a Celtic fusion band that is focused on giving traditional music a modern edge.

 “Staying true to my roots is very important, so those musical influences will always be front and centre in the music.
 However, having musicians with different musical backgrounds, allows the band to push the envelope a little bit, try new things and expand our audience.”